roopam100/cp4i-ipost-cpc-pot/Integration/Toolkit-Experience/Lab_1/ReadMe.md

 # 1. Introduction <a name="introduction"></a>

-The purpose of this LAB is to show how to creaete a defualt Integration Server and then we will build a very simple application that we will deploy to the integration server to test.
+The purpose of this LAB is to show how to create a default Integration Server and then we will build a very simple application that we will deploy to the integration server to test.

 # 2. Integration Servers  <a name="integration_servers"></a>